realityforge/course-learn-a-frame/README.md

 articles.
 This will allow accessing your dev server as `localhost:port` from your Quest that is not subject to the HTTPS restriction.
 Also look into [remote debugging](https://developer.oculus.com/documentation/oculus-browser/browser-remote-debugging/) to use chrome devtools across a wireless connection.

+Then we can just run `cd src && npx http-server` to start a server useable by the quest.